microsoft/github-copilot-workshops-labs/datalab/README.md

 1. Use Github Copilot to create PyTest code and validate previously performed data transformations.
 2. Ensure the transformed dataset meets the expected criteria and check the new dataset file created.

-**Fix and mitigate the different bugs you have using Github Copilot!**
+**Fix and mitigate the different code issues you have using Github Copilot!**

 ### Jupyter Notebook Creation